 - Give an assessment.
-No, it’s not a straight timed test and no, you won’t be spending days a time interviewing students individually.
+No, it’s not a straight “timed test” and no, you won’t be spending days a time interviewing each and every one of your students individually.
 I’ve found a happy medium that allows me to get maximum information in minimal time.

 - Understand levels of support.
 If you have been here before you know I am all about the CRA framework of math instruction.
 It works for teaching facts too!

 - Build number sense.
 There are 4 main number relationships that inform number sense.
 Knowing these relationships allows you to exploit them so that your students are building number sense and learning their facts more efficiently than you have ever expected.

 That’s it!
 Give an assessment and then make decisions that allow your students to work smarter, not harder.
 I’ll admit, it sounds like a lot to consider all at once but go ahead and grab the guide (did I mention, it’s free?) and I will walk with you as you transform your fact fluency instruction!